Lotta Love: Versions

 Neil Young and backing band Crazy Horse recorded "Lotta Love" in January 1976, but the song would not see release until 1978's Comes a Time.
 Larson provided background vocals for the album but did not sing on its "Lotta Love" track, a sparse version which emphasized the song's melancholy tone.

-Larson's version of "Lotta Love"—which featured a string arrangement by Jimmie Haskell (whose credits include work with Bobbie Gentry), plus a classic soft rock horn riff and a flute solo—presented the song as optimistic.
+Larson's version of "Lotta Love"—which featured a string arrangement by Jimmie Haskell (whose credits include work with Bobbie Gentry and Rick Nelson), plus a classic soft rock horn riff and a flute solo—presented the song as optimistic.
 Larson would recall: "It was a very positive song and people don't want to hear how bad the world is all the time.
-It had a nice sound rhythm and groove."
+It had a nice sound rhythm and groove.
+And a great visual video."

 Releases

 Single

 "Lotta Love" served as the lead single for Larson's Ted Templeman-produced Nicolette album.
-Due to a delay in release, Comes a Time was released on the same day — in October, 1978 — as Nicolette.
+Due to a delay in release, Comes a Time and Nicolette were released on the same day, in October, 1978.
 The release of a single from the Nicolette album was held off until October 31 when it was clear Young's version would not have a single release as an A-side (although Young's "Lotta Love" was released as the B-side of a non-charting "Comes a Time" single).

 Record World said that Larson "steps out on a pop-rocker with a touch of disco" and called it a "strong debut."